wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/7-exercise-implement-tab-authentication.md

 }
 ```

-Add the `onclick` event handler for the button to the `LearnAuthTab` class:
+Add the `onclick` event handler for the button to the `LearnAuthTab` class.

 ```ts
 private handleGetMyMessagesOnClick = async (event): Promise<void> => {